Lazerbeak12345/pixelmanipulator/README.md

 ## Documentation

-Function-by function documentation.
-(Updated last for version `4.5`)
+Function-by-function documentation.
+(Updated last for version `4.6`)

 ### The global